HI! My name is Nanette Cole…

 I hope you will join me on my adventures around the world by subscribing to this site and joining the Backtrax Facebook page.
 And hey, who knows, I might meet you down the road!

-Scroll down on the “Main Page,” and you can read the lastest story at “Featured Story,” view my “Photo Friday,” try my latest recipe at “Food Frenzy” or catch my latest video under “Vlogging.”
+Scroll down on the “Main Page,” and you can read the latest story at “Featured Story,” view my “Photo Friday,” try a recipe at “Food Frenzy” or catch my latest video under “Vlogging.”